sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-02_the-roguish-karttikeya-and-the-wives-of-the-gods.md

 +++
-title = "The roguish Karttikeya and the wives of thexa0gods"
+title = "The roguish Karttikeya and the wives of the gods"

 +++
 **We worship the roguish deity kumAra with offerings as ordained by the